-Type Co-operative partnership Double or Multiple Awards Dual Award Joint Award Split-site PhD regulations and policy for shared ownership of the Programme Impact on King's legal compliance in respect of government requirements; Impact on financial standing of Partner and King's business operations; Impact on ensuring sufficient resources are in place to protect the student experience.
-Impact on maintaining consistency between regulations and policy for shared ownership of the Programme and related IPR (Intellectual Property Rights); Impact on King's legal compliance in respect of government requirements; Impact on financial standing of Partner and King's business operations; Impact on delivering appropriate and suitable resources to deliver the overall programme and protect the student experience, resource heavy. regulations and policy for shared elements of the Programme; Impact on King's legal compliance in respect of government requirements; Impact on financial standing of Partner and King's business operations; Impact on ensuring sufficient resources are in place to protect the student experience. for shared ownership of the Programme and related IPR (Intellectual Property Rights); Impact on King's legal compliance in respect of government requirements and impediments to the recognition of a joint award requiring a pooling together of degree awarding powers; Impact on financial standing of Partner and King's business operations; Impact on delivering appropriate and suitable resources to deliver the overall programme and protect the student experience, resource heavy.
-Impact on King's legal compliance in respect of government requirements; Impact on financial standing of Partner and King's business operations; Impact on ensuring sufficient resources are in place to protect the student experience.
+Туре Co-operative partnership Double or Multiple Awards Dual Award Joint Award Split-site PhD the quality of the student experience.
+Impact on maintaining consistency between regulations and policy for shared ownership of the Programme.
+Impact on King's legal compliance in respect of government requirements.
+Impact on financial standing of Partner and King's business operations.
+Impact on ensuring sufficient resources are in place to protect the student experience. mark translation, and the quality of the student experience.
+Impact on maintaining consistency between regulations and policy for shared ownership of the Programme and related IPR (Intellectual Property Rights).
+Impact on King's legal compliance in respect of government requirements.
+Impact on financial standing of Partner and King's business operations.
+Impact on delivering appropriate and suitable resources to deliver the overall programme and protect the student experience, resource heavy. the quality of the student experience.
+Impact on maintaining consistency between regulations and policy for shared elements of the Programme.
+Impact on King's legal compliance in respect of government requirements.
+Impact on financial standing of Partner and King's business operations.
+Impact on ensuring sufficient resources are in place to protect the student experience.
+Impact on maintaining consistency between regulations and policy for shared ownership of the Programme and related IPR (Intellectual Property Rights).
+Impact on King's legal compliance in respect of government requirements and impediments to the recognition of a joint award requiring a pooling together of degree awarding powers.
+Impact on financial standing of Partner and King's business operations.
+Impact on delivering appropriate and suitable resources to deliver the overall programme and protect the student experience, resource heavy. regulations and policy for shared ownership of the Programme.
+Impact on King's legal compliance in respect of government requirements.
+Impact on financial standing of Partner and King's business operations.
+Impact on ensuring sufficient resources are in place to protect the student experience.